 B.S., Business Administration/Accounting, Wayne State College, 1981

-Dr. Garvin's teaching and research interests include accounting curriculum, experiential learning, financial accounting, management accounting, financial analysis and fraud examination.
+Dr. Garvin's teaching and research interests include accounting curriculum, experiential learning, financial analysis, fraud examination, and accounting analytics.